Elastic recoil detection: ERDA and particle identification

 Generally, the energy spectra of different recoil elements overlap due to finite sample thickness, therefore particle identification is necessary to separate the contributions of different elements.
 Common examples of analysis are thin films of TiNxOy-Cu and BaBiKO.
 TiNxOy-Cu films were developed at the University of Munich and are used as tandem solar absorbers.
-Figure 8 shows the various components to the film.
 The copper coating and the glass substrate was also identified.
 Not only is ERDA is also coupled to Rutherford backscattering spectrometry, which is a similar process to ERDA.
 Using a solid angle of 7.5 mrs, recoils can be detected for this specific analysis of TiNxOy-Cu.
 It is important when designing an experiment to always consider the geometry of the system as to achieve recoil detection.
 In this geometry and with Cu being the heaviest component of the sample, according to eq.
 2, scattered projectiles could not reach the detector.
 To prevent pileup of signals from these recoiled ions, a limit of 500 Hz needed to be set on the count rate of ΔΕ pulses.
 This corresponded to beam currents of lass than 20 particle pA.

 Another example of thin film analysis is of BaBiKO.
 This type of film showed superconductivity at one of the highest-temperatures for oxide superconductors.
-Elemental analysis, shown in figure 9, of this film was carried out using heavy ion-ERDA.
+Elemental analysis of this film was carried out using heavy ion-ERDA.
 These elemental constituents of the polymer film (Bi, K, Mg, O, along with carbon contamination) were detected using an ionization chamber.
-Other than Potassium, the lighter elements are clearly separated in the matrix.
+Other than potassium, the lighter elements are clearly separated in the matrix.
 From the matrix, there is evidence of a strong carbon contamination within the film.
 Some films showed a 1:1 ratio of K to carbon contamination.
 For this specific film analysis, the source for contamination was traced to an oil diffusion pump and replaced with an oil-free pumping system.